chrisjbillington/setuptools-conda/README.md

                             `command_options`.
 Defaults to the current Python
                             version.
   --build-number (-n)       Conda build number.
+Defaults to zero --license                 Manually specify the type of license for the conda
+                            package.
+Defaults to the license defined in the package metadata.
-Defaults to zero --license-file (-l)       License file to include in the conda package.
+  --license-file (-l)       License file to include in the conda package.
                             Defaults to any file in the working directory named 'LICENSE', 'COPYING', or 'COPYRIGHT', case